Determinantal representations of singular hypersurfaces in P^n: Introduction

+\li As was proved in \cite{Helton-McCullough-Vinnikov2006}, any affine hypersurface in $\k^n$ admits a symmetric \dr, i.e. any polynomial $f(x_1,..,x_n)$ can be presented as the determinant of a symmetric matrix of the type $A_0+\sum x_i A_i$. \li There are several reasons to consider non-reduced hypersurfaces, i.e. the cases when $\det\cM$ is not square-free.
+For example, consider {\em matrix factorizations}, \cite{Eisenbud80}: $AB=f\one$ with $\det(A)=$(a power of $f$).
+So matrix factorizations correspond to some \dr s of hypersurfaces with multiple components.
+And while the general hypersurface in $\P^n$ does not admit a \dr, unless $(d,n)=(3,3)$ or $n=2$, its higher multiples, $\{f^p=0\}\subset\P^n$, do.
+For example, by \cite{BackHerzSand88}, \cite{Herzog-Ulrich-Backelin1991}, any homogeneous polynomial $f$ admits a matrix factorization in linear matrices: $f\one=\cM_1\cdots\cM_d$, i.e. all the entries of $\{\cM_\al \}$ are linear.

-Another reason comes from applications.
-For example, the problem can be reformulated as the study of $(n+1)$-tuples of matrices up to the two-sided equivalence.
-Hence the applications in linear algebra, operator theory and dynamical systems (see e.g. \cite{Ball-Vinni96}, \cite{Tannenbaum81} or \cite{Livšic-Kravitsky-Markus-Vinnikov-book}).
+\li The problem can be reformulated as the study of $(n+1)$-tuples of matrices up to the two-sided equivalence, $(\cM_0,\dots,\cM_n)\sim A(\cM_0,\dots,\cM_n)B$.
+Hence the applications in linear algebra, operator theory and dynamical systems (see e.g. \cite{Ball-Vinni96}, \cite{Ball-Vinni2003}, \cite{Tannenbaum81} or \cite{Livšic-Kravitsky-Markus-Vinnikov-book}).
 In particular, these applications ask for the properties of determinantal representations of an {\em arbitrary} hypersurface, i.e. with arbitrary singularities, possibly reducible and non-reduced.